-As a single mother a common misconception is that we must have a man or father in our children’s lives in order for them to feel complete.
+Being a single mom can be challenging.
+Especially since, as a single mother a common misconception is that we must have a man or father in our children’s lives in order for them to feel complete.
 That we are some how desperate for a marriage or for a man to raise our children and would therefore accept anything to be in a relationships.
 I wish I could sit here and tell you that it is a myth.
-But many times single moms abandoning all responsibility as a parent to chase a relationships is all to common.
+But being a single mom doesn’t mean abandon all responsibility as a parent to chase a relationships is all to common.
 Although I do feel every child deserves a father, there are situations in life that just prevent that from happening.

 I will use myself as an example.
 Growing up I never knew my father.
 I also did not play the victim because I did not know my father.
 I lived a very normal life, stayed out of trouble, and went to college.
 One thing I did not want is the fact that I did not have a father to put me in a stereotypical box where I was looked at as being incomplete or defective in some way.
 As I am a single mother now I try to encourage the same thing in my child.

 One thing I hate is women who abandon their children in hopes of finding a man because they feel somehow their life is not complete without being in a relationship.
 It is crazy to look at the news and read crime reports about women who have killed their children, abused their children, or neglected their children for a man’s sake.

 A closer example that may be more close to home are mothers who go out every day of the week leaving their children with baby sitters or by themselves all for the sake of saying they are going out with a man.

 I am so tired of hearing women say “Well, mama needs to be happy too.”
 In theory this is right, mothers do deserve to be happy, but not at the expense of their children.
 Mothers can have fun but you cannot come first.
 You forfeited that right once you decided to have a child.